kaiwood/pnut-butter/README.md

 # pnut-butter

-A simple, promise based wrapper library for the API of [pnut.io](https://pnut.io)
+A simple, promise based wrapper library for the API of [pnut.io](https://pnut.io).

+Currently requires Node 6+ because of its ES6 completeness.

 ## Installation